Dre Campbell Farm

 Identification

-The adult cabbage moth is a large, gray-to-brown moth with an average wingspan of about 40 mm [1].
-You’ll often spot them fluttering around your garden during the warmer months.
+The adult cabbage moths are large, grayish-brown moths with an average wingspan of about 40 mm [1].
+You will often spot them fluttering around your garden during the warmer months.

-Cabbage moths target brassica plants.
-These include cabbage, broccoli, cauliflower, kale, collard greens, and Brussels sprouts [2].
+These crops include cabbage, broccoli, cauliflower, kale, collard greens, and Brussels sprouts [2].
 They may also occasionally feed on other leafy greens.

 Cabbage moth larvae may be to blame if you notice chewed leaves, holes in foliage, or black droppings (frass) on your brassica plants.
 Infestations can lead to stunted plant growth, reduced yield, and unsightly plants.